Roomle Content Naming Conventions

 Boolean

-Can have accessory or neighbour of type docked
+Can have accessory or neighbor of type docked

 canHave-